lydell/tiny-decoders/README.md

 all the key-decoder pairs in the _Mapping._ For every key-decoder pair, `value` must match the decoder.
 (The keys don’t matter – all their decoders are run on the same `value`).
 If all of that succeeds it returns “Result,” otherwise it throws a `TypeError`.
-The Result is identical to the Mapping, except all the `(mixed) =>` are gone, so to speak.
+The Result is identical to the Mapping, except all of the `(mixed) =>` are gone, so to speak.

 As you might have noticed, `group` has the exact same type annotation as